T-Systems-MMS/phonebook/docs/pages/getting-started.md

 <details>
-  <summary>If you have not many experience about the named techniques you can click to find more resources.</summary>
+  <summary>If you do not have much experience about the named techniques you can find more resources here:</summary>
 <i>This part will be regurlarly expanded.
 If you have other project related resources edit this file and start a pull request.</i>
 <ul>
     <li><a href="https://angular.io/tutorial" target="_blank">Angular Tutorial</a></li>